maubuz/2W6-Notes/docs/wk3/wk3_3_text_units.md

 **em:**

 - 1 `em` is equal to the font size **set on the parent element of the current element** we are styling.
-- Be be careful when styling nested elements.
+- Be careful when styling nested elements.

 **rem:**